-This competition was kind a “luxury training” for me.
-I was getting ready for the Paris Marathon that happened on April 2015.
-I wasn’t worried about time and as this was my first long distance competition since my hip`surgery on 2013, I need to take it easy.
+This competition was kinda “luxury training” for me.
+I was getting ready for the Paris Marathon that happened in April 2015.
+I wasn’t worried about time and as this was my first long-distance competition since my hip`surgery in 2013, I need to take it easy.
 The plan was to run at a comfortable pace up to 17k, if all fine I could speed up a bit.
 So I didn’t miss any opportunity to stop to take pictures of the temples, elephants, monkeys, the kids cheering, monks… This is a unique race with an incredible vibe.

 With all the stops, I finished the Angkor Wat Half Marathon in 2 hours and 19 minutes.
 Who did really well was Natalie, she finished the 10k in 1 hour and 2 minutes, she got the 92 position among 1012 runners!

 Where: Siem Reap, Cambodia

 » Hotels for the Angkor Wat Half Marathon in Siem Reap, Cambodia.